TownHallHQ/TownHall/README.md

 </div>

-### Collab Strategy
+### Collab Strategy and Knowledge Sharing

-townhall is collaborative project for novice-to-intermediate Rust (backend) and JS/TS (frontend) web developers.
-We’re learning-by-doing together, in the making of a community platform modeled after the likes of Discord (chat) and Discourse (forum).
+TownHall is collaborative project for novice-to-intermediate Rust developers.
+We’re learning-by-doing together, in the making of a community platform modeled after the likes of Reddit _space oriented_ and X (formerly Twitter) microblogging platform.

 The project leader and default mentor for new contributors is @EstebanBorai.
 New mentors and mentees alike are always welcome!

 ## Development